galenscovell/Javascript-Snake/README.md

 # Javascript-Snake

+(Currently in-progress)

-Relive the class game of Snake in this fully featured online app.
+Classic game of Snake with some original tidbits thrown in for good measure.

+* Dynamic board size depending on window width/height
+*
+*
+*

 LIVE DEMO:[]